 Pfizer Inc. is one of the world's largest research-based pharmaceuticals firm, producing medicines for cardiovascular health, metabolism, oncology, inflammation and immunology, and other areas, with about 10 products that fetch approximately $1 billion or more in annual revenue.
 Its top prescription products include cholesterol-lowering Lipitor, pain management drugs Celebrex and Lyrica, pneumonia vaccine Prevnar, and erectile dysfunction treatment Viagra, as well as arthritis drug Enbrel, antibiotic Zyvox, and high-blood-pressure therapy Norvasc.
-The firm also makes and sells generic drugs and consumer health products operations, which Pfizer plans to combine with those of GlaxoSmithKline, include such leading brands as Advil, Centrum, and Robitussin.
+The firm also makes and sells generic drugs and consumer health products.
 Pfizer operates around the world and gets about 55% of its revenue from international customers.

 The Upjohn segment, which brings in approximately 20% of revenue.
 Upjohn is a global, primarily off-patent branded and generic medicines business, which includes a portfolio of 20 globally recognized solid oral dose brands, as well as a US-based generics platform, Greenstone.
 Upjohn products are used to treat non-communicable diseases across a broad range of therapeutic areas including cardiovascular, pain and neurology, psychiatry, urology, and ophthalmology.
-Pfizer currently has nine blockbusters, or products that bring in more than $1 billion in revenue: Lyrica, the Prevnar13 suite, Enbrel, Ibrance, Lipitor, Viagra, Sutent, Xeljanz, and the Premarin suite of products.
+Pfizer currently has 10 blockbusters, or products that bring in more than $1 billion in revenue: Lyrica, the Prevnar13 suite, Enbrel, Eliquis, Ibrance, Lipitor, Norvasc, Sutent, Xeljanz, and Chantix.
 The company is working to launch new blockbusters from its robust R&D pipeline to make up for off-patent losses.
 It has about 95 projects in clinical stages of development.

 Pfizer has major manufacturing facilities in Belgium, China, Germany, India, Ireland, Italy, Japan, Singapore, and the US.
 In all, it operates nearly 50 plants around the world.

 Sales and Marketing

 Pfizer markets its pharmaceuticals directly to doctors, hospitals, nurses, pharmacists, retailers, clinics, benefit management firms, managed care organizations, employer groups, government agencies, and to patients themselves.
 Most of its sales are conducted through wholesale distributors including McKesson, Cardinal Health, and AmerisourceBergen, which combined account for around 40% of annual revenues.

 It sells its consumer health care products through distributors, pharmacies, retail chains, grocery stores, convenience stores, and other channels.